For details of the 2021 HYBRID Auction Terms and Conditions, please see below:

 - 2.2. words importing any one gender shall include the other two genders, words in the singular shall include the plural and vice versa and, unless the context clearly otherwise indicates, the following expressions shall have the following meanings respectively and cognate expressions shall bear corresponding meanings –

-- 2.2.1.“AUCTION” means the sale by internet auction of Horses by Capital Stud; and
+- 2.2.1.“AUCTION” means the sale by live and internet auction of Horses by Capital Stud; and

-- 2.2.2.“AUCTIONEER” means the Electronic Agent and/or Mr H Pretorius and/or any party appointed by Capital Stud; and
+- 2.2.2.“AUCTIONEER” means the Auctioneer, the Electronic Agent and/or Mr H Pretorius and/or any party appointed by Capital Stud; and

 - 2.2.3.“AUCTION PERIOD” means the time period allocated / designated by the Auctioneer and/or Capital Stud and which is reflected on the Website and being the period during which each Horse is to be offered for sale by Capital Stud subject to any extension of such period as contemplated in clause 3.3 hereinbelow; and

-- 2.2.4.“AUCTION PROCESS” means the process whereby a Prospective Purchaser transmits an Offer to Capital Stud (via the Internet) to the Electronic Agent and in order that the Electronic Agent may register the Offer during the Auction Period of each Horse and
+- 2.2.4.“AUCTION PROCESS” means the process whereby a Prospective Purchaser transmits an Offer to Capital Stud either via an on the floor bid, a telephonic bid or (via the Internet) to the Electronic Agent and in order that the Electronic Agent may register the Offer during the Auction Period of each Horse and

 - 2.2.5.“CAPITAL STUD” means the Capital Stud, the sole proprietor whereof is Mr Henning Pretorius and being the owner of the Horses; and

 - 2.2.6.“COMPUTER SYSTEM” means collectively the computer software programme and the computer hardware that Capital Stud and the Auctioneer intends utilising during the course of the Auction Process and for the purposes of auctioning and selling a Horse; and